somefunAgba/bvp_lrs/README.md

 ## Notes

-This repository is intentionally compact and provides an extensible set of schedule-building primitives that can be adapted to optimizer design and experimentation.
+This repository is compact and provides an extensible set of schedule-building primitives that can be adapted to optimizer design and experimentation.